Close Menu

 – Study co-author Timothy Rowell from the University of San Diego.

-Each spring, the adult fish migrate to one and the same place, the Colorado Delta in Mexico, for what scientists call an “aggressive play” that can include close to a million of fish.
+Each spring, the adult fish migrate to one and the same place, the Colorado Delta in Mexico, for what scientists call an “aggressive play” that can include close to a million fish.

 Researchers at the University of Texas and San Diego used special equipment to intercept the spectacle.
-The propagation of the fish is among the loudest animal generated noises in the world, according to the researchers.
+The propagation of the fish is among the loudest animal-generated noises in the world, according to the researchers.

-Gulf corvina is a popular fish in Mexican cuisine, it can be close to one meter long and weigh about twelve kilograms.
+Gulf corvina is a popular fish in Mexican cuisine; it can be close to one meter long and weigh about twelve kilograms.
 According to the International Nature Conservation Union (IUCN), it is a red-listed species, classified as “vulnerable”.

 Reference: